CENSUS: 1895 MN State census - See image: RIN 44367 Frank Carpenter 1895.jpg

 --Andersonville Prisoners of War Record p.
 527 [421]

-_________________________________________________________Name: Milo W Carpenter ,
+Name: Milo W Carpenter ,

 Enlistment Date: 09 December 1861